With so many ways to make money from home, earning money from your backyard could be the easiest one.

 I thank David and Preston for giving such a great insight into Sniffspot.

-If earning money passively is your thing, then you must try Sniffspot and make money in your backyard.
+If earning money passively is your thing, then you must try Sniffspot and make money from your backyard.